-The death of a family member can bring families together, sharing in their grief, but that’s not always the case.
-For example, the daughter of the deceased may announce that her mom promised her the picture that always hung on the living room wall, but her brother may contest that the picture was promised to him.
-Both have memories and emotions associated with the picture, so the fight can get acrimonious fast, potentially leading to a split family in which siblings aren’t communicating.
+The death of a family member brings the family together to share their grief, but then things can get ugly.
+For example, the daughter of the deceased may announce that her mom promised her the car, but her brother may contest that the car was promised to him.
+A fight can potentially lead to a split family.

-This is a situation where a will would be paramount.
-The purpose of a well-drafted will is to give clarity to your wishes to make sure this doesn’t happen to your family.
-Your executor can make sure that splitting up your assets doesn’t split up your family if you follow these best practices:
+The purpose of a well-crafted estate plan is to give clarity to your wishes so that splitting your assets doesn’t split your family

-Your will can get very long if you try to list every possession, family heirloom, and piece of valuable artwork that you want to stay in the family, so create a written statement naming what goes to whom.
+First, list the most important or valuable items.
+Your will can get long if you try to list every possession, so create a written statement naming who gets what.

 You may want to direct in your will that some items be sold.
 It may make sense to sell items of great value and distribute the proceeds.
-You can, for example, direct a valuable painting to be auctioned off and the proceeds split equally among your heirs.
+You can, for example, direct a valuable painting to be auctioned off and the proceeds split equally.

-Another option is to give everything away during your lifetime.
-The more you distribute during your life, the less will have to be dealt with after your death.
+Another option is to give everything away while you are alive.
+The more you distribute now, the less stuff that needs to be dealt with after your death.

-- When you make gifts, make sure everyone knows about them so that the person receiving the gift is not accused of stealing after your death.
+When you give gifts, make sure everyone knows about them so that the person receiving the gift is not accused of stealing after your death.

 Use a lottery.
-If you don’t do any of the above, your executor can set up a lottery system for distributing tangible assets.
-Your will or trust can spell out that your executor or trustee will do this and how then put names or numbers in a hat and have beneficiaries draw for the order to choose items.
+Some prefer to keep it simple.
+Your will or trust can authorize your executor or trustee to put names or numbers in a hat and have beneficiaries draw for the order to choose items.